This code, somewhat surprisingly, generates Fibonacci numbers.

 and simplifying,

-We can solve this equation for $F$ to get
+We can solve this equation for

 It’s surprising that we’ve managed to find a small and simple formula which captures all of the Fibonacci numbers, but it’s not yet obvious how we can use it.
 We’ll get to that in the next section.